Last updated: 2026-07-26

 Supported Databases

-Jam SQL Studio supports five major database platforms:
+Jam SQL Studio supports six database engines:

 DatabaseVersionsAuthentication Methods